Scholarships

 University Merit Award

-The University Merit Award is renewable for up to four years (eight semesters) provided that the student maintains the specified minimum grade-point average (GPA) of 3.00, remains full-time in each semester and does not have a break in their enrollment.
+University Merit Award is renewable for up to four years (eight semesters) or until graduation, whichever comes first, provided that the student maintains the specified minimum grade-point average (GPA) of 3.00, remains full-time in each semester and does not have a break in their enrollment.

 Academic Department Scholarships